pyprg/dssex/README.md

 voltages, powers and currents.
 Weighting factors shall be avoided.
 Including additional (consistent) measurements shall yield better results.

-## Separate Real and Imaginary Part
+## Separate Real and Imaginary Parts

 The non-linear solver and the CasADi-package do not support complex numbers.
 That is why the complex calculation is processed with separate real and